 |Driving privilege suspension||License plate, vehicle registration, and driver's license suspended until judgement and requirements fulfilled.|

 |SR-22||Maintained for 3 years|

-After satisfying judgment, you can begin the process of having your license reinstated and your registration restored.
-To do this, you must obtain a valid insurance policy and an SR-22 filed by your insurer.
-You must submit proof of insurance to court along with receipts for paid reinstatement fees.
-The fees include a $100 License / Operation Privilege fee and a $25 Registration Privilege Restoration fee.
+After satisfying the judgment, you can begin reinstating your license and registration by getting a valid insurance policy and asking your insurer to file an SR-22.
+You must submit proof of insurance to the court along with receipts for paid reinstatement fees, which include a $100 license/operation privilege fee and a $25 registration privilege restoration fee.

-You are expected to maintain your SR-22 filing for 3 years, provided that you never get caught with any traffic violations within that period.
-On the other hand, note that if you do not restore your driving privileges in 3 years after your suspension has passed, you will be required to retake the driver's license exam when you do.
+You are expected to maintain your SR-22 filing for three years, provided you never get caught with any traffic violations within that period.
+But if you don't restore your driving privileges within three years after your suspension has passed, you'll need to retake the driver's license exam when you do.

 Applying for auto insurance in New Hampshire